History of Kolkata: Contribution to the independence movement of India

-Other societies based on nationalist or religious thoughts were started, like the Hindu Mela.
-Revolutionary organisations like the Jugantar and the Anushilan Samiti were formed with the goal of using force against the British rulers.
-Among early nationalist leaders, the most prominent were Sri Aurobindo, Indira devi Chaudhurani, Bipin Chandra Pal.
-The early nationalists were inspired by Swami Vivekananda, the foremost disciple of the Hindu mystic Sri Ramakrishna and helped by Sister Nivedita, disciple of the former.
+Other societies based on nationalist or religious principles were established, such as the Hindu Mela.
+Revolutionary organisations like the Jugantar and the Anushilan Samiti were formed to use force against the British rulers.
+Among early nationalist leaders, the most prominent were Sri Aurobindo, Indira Devi Chaudhurani, and Bipin Chandra Pal.
+The early nationalists were inspired by Swami Vivekananda, the foremost disciple of the Hindu mystic Sri Ramakrishna, and helped by Sister Nivedita, disciple of the former.
 The rousing cry that awakened India's soul was penned by Bankim Chandra Chattopadhyay.
 Now the national song of the nation, it is an ode to the land of Bharat (India) as the Divine Mother, "Vande Mataram".

 The Elgin Road residence of Subhas Chandra Bose in Calcutta was the place from where he escaped the British to reach Germany during the Second World War.
 He was the co-founder of the Indian National Army and the head of state of the Arzi Hukumate Azad Hind, formed to counter and combat the British Raj in India.
 Renamed Netaji by poet laureate Rabindranath Tagore, he is regarded by many as perhaps the most prominent and influential freedom fighter in Indian history and is venerated in many Bengali households even today.

-Muslims were also involved in the nationalist movement, most notably Fazl Huq who from Calcutta in the 1930s attempted to organise a non-communal peasant party to agitate against the British and the wealthy Indian landowning class.
+Muslims were also involved in the nationalist movement, most notably Fazl Huq, who from Calcutta in the 1930s attempted to organise a non-communal peasant party to agitate against the British and the wealthy Indian landowning class.
 The fact that many of the Hindus in this latter group were linked to the local Congress organisation and dominated the mainstream nationalist movement in Bengal from Calcutta led to attempts to thwart Huq's activities and fed into the tragic decline in communal relations that savaged Calcutta in 1946 and 1947.